 Is Sigma 150-600mm Contemporary Settings?

-The sigma 150-600mm F5-6.3 DG OS HSM Contemporary lens is the first hyper-telephoto zoom from the contemporary line.
+Having used the Sigma 150-600mm F5-6.3 DG OS HSM Contemporary lens, I’ve come to appreciate its versatile settings tailored for diverse photography scenarios.
+It is the first hyper-telephoto zoom from the contemporary line.

 Sigma 150-600mm Contemporary Sharpest Aperture

 When it comes to taking good quality pictures, it is best to check all, including focal length, angle of view, max aperture, and minimum aperture.
-So for your ease, here we are sharing details with you.
+So for your ease, here I am sharing details with you.

 Is Sigma 150-600mm Contemporary Nikon?